Jens Oliver Meiert

 Are there exceptions?
 Yes!
 Single-element artworks are usually an exception.
 Their small HTML footprint is defensible even if these art pieces have no content (some single-element art is even accessible).
 Lynn Fisher’s A Single Div offers a great collection of single-element artworks.
 If you want an example from myself, I submit The World’s Highest Website, a 2006 CSS experiment based entirely on the premise of a single element.

 Then, does good CSS art require good HTML?
 Similar to how a great artwork may need a quality canvas or frame?
 That’s a great question!
-Let’s discuss it on Twitter.
+Let’s discuss on Twitter.

 About Me

-Jens Oliver Meiert, on September 30, 2021.
+Jens Oliver Meiert, on March 2, 2026.